 Bergen County Executive Dennis McNerney said, “1st Bergen Federal Credit Union will create new opportunities for economic growth for residents, including the unbanked, businesses, and others in our county.
 This federally-regulated institution has been designed to instill confidence for those saving and borrowing.”

 Founding this credit union is in keeping with new strategies to help people address current economic concerns in a prudent manner.

-BCCAP is the sponsoring organization of 1 Bergen FCU and has been Bergen County’s designated anti-poverty agency since 1967.
-Starting a credit union is in keeping with BCCAP’s mission to help make a difference in people’s lives by offering them new and enhanced economic opportunities.
+GBCA is the sponsoring organization of 1 Bergen FCU and has been Bergen County’s designated anti-poverty agency since 1967.
+Starting a credit union is in keeping with GBCA’s mission to help make a difference in people’s lives by offering them new and enhanced economic opportunities.